1

 • The individual must be mentally competent.
 An individual who has been declared mentally incompetent by a federal, state or local court of competent jurisdiction for any purpose cannot consent to sterilization.
 The individual can consent if she has been declared competent for purposes that include the ability to consent to sterilization.

-• The individual must voluntarily give "informed" consent as documented on the MED-178 consent form (see illustration) and specified in the "Informed Consent Requirements" described in these instructions.
+• The individual must voluntarily give "informed" consent as documented on the Consent to Sterilization - MED 178 Form (see illustration) and specified in the "Informed Consent Requirements" described in these instructions.

 Back to Top